nbulaj/proxy_fetcher/README.md

 end
 ```

-ProxyFetcher uses standard Ruby solution for dealing with HTTP(S) requests - `net/http` library from the Ruby core.
+ProxyFetcher uses HTTP.rb gem for dealing with HTTP(S) requests.
+It is fast enough and has a great chainable API.
 If you wanna add, for example, your custom provider that was developed as a Single Page Application (SPA) with some JavaScript,
 then you will need something like [selenium-webdriver](https://github.com/SeleniumHQ/selenium/tree/master/rb) to properly
 load the content of the website.
 For those and other cases you can write your own class for fetching HTML content by